 Shanghai, China – If China were the United States, geographically, Shanghai would be Washington DC, though they have little in common culturally.
 The east side of Shanghai was nothing but rice fields and coking plants until 1994.
 Today it is a sea of tall beautifully designed businesses and hotels.

-Shanghai is powered by The Hong Kong and China Gas Company Limited (Towngas).
+Shanghai is powered by Hong Kong and China Gas Company Limited (Towngas).
 Today most of Shanghais gas supply comes as a by-product from coking, known as “Towngas”, a combination of methane and hydrogen.

-For years China has been producing electricity with coal, accounting for almost 30 percent of the worlds total annual coal production and around 25 percent of the worlds annual total coal consumption.
+For years China has been producing electricity with coal, accounting for almost 30 percent of the world’s total annual coal production and around 25 percent of the world’s annual total coal consumption.

-The pollution caused by coking coal placed seven Chinese cities in the World Health Organizations (WHO) 1998 list of top ten most polluted cities in the world.
+The pollution caused by coking coal placed seven Chinese cities in the World Health Organization (WHO) 1998 list of the top ten most polluted cities in the world.
 In an effort to reduce pollution China has legislated to destroy the coking plants in Shanghai and build new factories closer to the steel production, north of Shanghai.

 According to Tim Vail, Director of Fuel Cell, General Motors, the Chinese government wants to augment coal with natural gas as a cleaner source of energy.
 China is currently constructing a West-to-East gas transmission pipeline project.
-This would allow China to increase their gas consumption.
+This would allow China to increase its gas consumption.

 The gas would be piped in from Western China.
 Chinas strategic thinking is that they would have a secured natural gas supply and a reduction in toxins from coking plants that make steel.

-The line consists of two sections: the 1,458 kilometer east section links Shanghai with Jingbian, where gas from the Ordos basin will be piped into the pipeline, and the 2,432 kilometer west section, which will connect Jingbian with Lunnan in the Tarim basin.
+The line consists of two sections: the 1,458-kilometer east section links Shanghai with Jingbian, where gas from the Ordos basin will be piped into the pipeline, and the 2,432-kilometer west section, which will connect Jingbian with Lunnan in the Tarim Basin.
 PetroChina plans to complete the east segment in 2004 and the west segment in 2005.

 Construction of the pipeline could take as long as 15 years; the pipeline will transport gas, and will most likely lead to a significant increase of recoverable reserves within a decade.

-While China is catching up quickly, they will need to start spending money for a joint venture to create a new autoworld.
+While China is catching up quickly, it will need to start spending money on a joint venture to create a new auto world.
 This joint venture would allow them to decrease their oil dependence and create a new revenue stream from the creation of hydrogen and fuel cell vehicles.

 The Institute of Automobile Electronic Technology is undertaking research under the National 863 program of China.
 Some of the development issues they are working on are:

-If China realizes they dont need internal combustion engines and partners with the correct companies China can be part of the economic growth that will come from creating an infrastructure, patents, and technologies that are needed to create another source of energy.
+If China realizes they don’t need internal combustion engines and partners with the correct companies China can be part of the economic growth that will come from creating an infrastructure, patents, and technologies that are needed to create another source of energy.
 A source of energy that reduces their dependence on imported oil.